How to improvise on piano

 To present a concrete example.
 If the chord progression Am - F - G - E is played, the Am Natural Minor would be a typical scale choice to play over the first three chords and when change to Am Harmonic Minor to play over the last chord.
 In the member section, backing tracks with real-time instructions regarding which scales to play over parts of songs are available.

 The seven modes and variants of these are some of the most useful scales when it comes to find suitable flavors for matching music styles.
 Dorian, which already been mentioned, and Locrian are two options for jazz, the latter is especially used over diminished and half-diminished chords.
 The Phrygian mode is useful for dark melodic heavy metal and as well as Spanish music, for the latter Phrygian Dominant may be preferred.
-For soloing over rock and heavier rock is the Aeolian mode a viable choice, often in conjunction with the Minor Pentatonic.
-The Lydian mode can be used as an alternative for the Major Scale and the Mixolydian can be combined with the Pentatonic scales in blues soloing.
+For soloing over rock and heavier rock is the Aeolian Mode a viable choice, often in conjunction with the Minor Pentatonic.
+The Lydian Mode can be used as an alternative for the Major Scale and the Mixolydian Mode can be combined with the Pentatonic scales in blues soloing.

 Superimpose scales